oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   - An alternate format extending the JWS JSON Serialization, also allowing for transport of the Issuer-signed JSON data structure and disclosure data

 2. SD-JWT+KB is a composite structure enabling cryptographic key binding when presented to the Verifier.
-It comprises of the following:
+It comprises the following:
   - A facility for associating an SD-JWT with a key pair
   - A format for a Key Binding JWT (KB-JWT) that proves possession of the private key of the associated key pair